 JUUL e-cigarettes have a very sleek modern appearance.
 They fit in the palm of one’s hand.
 They consist of a base, which contains the battery, into which users input a disposable cartridge called a JUULpod that contains the nicotine mixture that the device vaporizes for inhaling.
 JUUL starter kits also include a USB charging dock.

-In 2018, JUUL Labs and other e-cigarette companies under fire by the FDA and Federal Trade Commission for marketing policies and products they thought were directed at youth.
+In 2018, JUUL Labs and other e-cigarette companies under fire by the FDA and Federal Trade Commission for marketing policies and products the agencies thought were directed at youth.
 These government agencies cited the packaging and flavors of e-cigarette products that seemed aimed at young people as well as advertising on social media pages and at concerts.

 In September 2019, the FDA sent a warning letter to JUUL concerning possible false advertising.
 As part of its ongoing investigation, the FDA alleged that JUUL was claiming that e-cigarettes are safe or safer than cigarettes—a claim that can’t be made until and unless the FDA investigates a product and deems it safe.
 The FDA had neither investigated nor tested e-cigarettes to determine their safety.

 Late in 2019, the government raised the legal age for purchasing e-cigarette products from 18 to 21, in an effort to further protect teens and young adults who are vaping more and more, often picking up the habit without understanding the risks and health issues.

 JUUL Labs is now facing lawsuits due to health issues their e-cigarette users have experienced.
 Headlines claim that JUUL created a “public health crisis.”
 Some cities and states have banned or are considering banning their products or banning some of their products.
 Many schools and school districts have banned vaping on their campuses.